Mohsen-Ali-Alawami/Mohsen-Ali-Alawami/README.md

 Here are some of my representative publications in Artificial Intelligence and Cybersecurity.

-A selection of my representative publications in Artificial Intelligence, Cybersecurity, Authentication, IoT Security, and Explainable AI.

 ---

 ## 🛡️ AI for Cybersecurity & IoT Security